Managing change for small businesses

 The importance of managing change for small businesses

 Don’t be afraid of change, they say.
 But the reality is, change is scary and it affects people in different ways.
 It also affects businesses.
-Change in the small business environment can be disruptive at best and destructive as worst.
-But it can also bring great opportunity.
+Change in the small business environment can be disruptive and exciting at best and destructive as worst.
+But it can also bring great opportunity if it's been well thought out.

 Change management isn’t just for big business.
 In fact, like a small boat on rough seas, change can threaten small businesses even more than big businesses, which have more resources at their disposal.